Ugo-Obiako/reading-notes/code-301-notes/code301-note14.md

 According to the article, males are good at computers because they grew up playing on computers.

-# Why diversity matters to your tech company
+# Why diversity matters to the tech company

 #### 1. When are diversity efforts most successful?